Excalibur (automobile): Series I

 Built between 1965 and 1969 (and sold into 1970 from existing stock), the Series I was available as the Excalibur SS or the supercharged SSK.
-These were Chevrolet 327s in 300 hp Corvette tune, making the 2100 lb Excalibur a strong performer: with the standard 3.31:1 rear axle, acceleration from 0–60 mph took less than six seconds.
+These used Chevrolet 327 V8s in 300 hp Corvette tune.
+With a weight of 2100 lb and the standard 3.31:1 rear axle, acceleration from 0–60 mph took less than six seconds.
 Projected top speed was 134 mph.
 The Series I car used a batch of 400 unusable Studebaker Lark chassis bought from the failing manufacturer.

 The initial, "Step-Over" design had no doors and used cycle fenders.
 For 1966, a roadster with proper mudguards and running boards was introduced, as well as the four-seater Phaeton model.